A Not-So-Funny Thing Happened on the Way to the Future

 NECC attendees are pioneers entrusted with helping schools realize the potential of the imagination machine and as Gladwell suggests serve as the 10th Fleet in revolutionizing the context for learning.
 Go home and share the fabulous ideas you collect here in the Big Easy, but remember that the kids you serve expect big things from you and it won’t be easy.

-Gary Stager (www.stager.org) is Editor-At-Large for District Administration Magazine and an Associate of the Thornburg Center
+Gary Stager (www.stager.org) is Senior Editor for District Administration Magazine and an Associate of the Thornburg Center